New Minimum Salary Rules – Never Mind!

 You may recall in 2016 that FDOL proposed more than doubling the minimum salary threshold from $23,660 to $47,476 per year.
 After much hand wringing and work to accommodate the increase, a federal judge struck down the rule because the increase was so high it undermined the duties tests.

 The 2019 minimum salary rule that took effect in 2020 has so far been upheld since the salary increase was not nearly as steep.
-The current increases are also being challenged in court but seem likely to stick since the increases are more reasonable.

-Please take the new DOL salary minimums seriously.
+Please take DOL salary minimums seriously.

 Several years ago, we had a client who was sued by an employee claiming unpaid overtime.
 We’re confident our client was not trying to take advantage of an employee.
 Rather we believe it was an oversight in a busy environment.
 Regardless, the employer ended up having to pay many thousands of dollars in back pay to the employee.